m-clark/lazerhawk/README.md

 - 0.1.3 Addins for span, slide
 - 0.1.4 Updates to corrheat to use psych package
 - 0.1.5 Added plotly theme, modified help
+- 0.1.6 Removed corrheat to its own package, added sum of missingness